open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 It requires a source of backend information to be provided: static, with a fixed list of backends, or DNS, with a hostname that will resolve to all IP addresses to use.
 The DNS resolver will periodically check for updates.

-Note that only the Trace ID is used for the decision on which backend to use: the actual backend load isn't taken into consideration.
+Note that either the Trace ID or Service name is used for the decision on which backend to use: the actual backend load isn't taken into consideration.
 Even though this load-balancer won't do round-robin balancing of the batches, the load distribution should be very similar among backends with a standard deviation under 5% at the current configuration.

 This load balancer is especially useful for backends configured with tail-based samplers, which make a decision based on the view of the full trace.